aws-samples/aws-lambda-clickhouse/README.md

 Data resides in the **S3 bucket**.
 You can upload any additional data in formats, supported by ClickHouse (parquet, json, csv and [many others](https://clickhouse.com/docs/en/interfaces/formats)).

-**The Lambda function URL** provides an easy way to invoke Lambda function without Amazon API Gateway.
+**The Lambda function URL** provides an easy way to invoke the Lambda function without Amazon API Gateway.
 It uses AWS_IAM auth type, so all requests need to be signed with AWS Signature Version 4.
-You could change it to NONE to disable auth on the Lambda function URL side completely (this might impose a security risk!) or implement authentication of your choice in the Lambda code, through Amazon API Gateway or Amazon CloudFront.
+You could change it to NONE to disable authentication on the Lambda function URL side completely (this might impose a security risk!) or implement authentication of your choice in the Lambda code, through Amazon API Gateway or Amazon CloudFront.

 Permissions to invoke the Lambda function URL are granted through the **IAM user identity policy**.
 The sample grants access to only one user specified during deployment through the IAM_USER environmental variable.
 Another way to grant access is through the Lambda function's resource policy.